Magenic/AzureDevOpsGitOrganization/README.md

 For organizations that have a large number of repositories, there is a button to allow the json that defines the structure to be edited manually.
 The Json has the following structure:

 A folder object uses the following format:

 {"name":"Name to show for folder","nodeType":"folder","children": [*list of folder and repository objects*]}

-A repository object uses the following format {"name":"Name to show for repository","nodeType":"repository","tag":"URL to Repository"}
+A repository object uses the following format:

+{"name":"Name to show for repository","nodeType":"repository","tag":"URL to Repository"}

 The top level of the jason is a simple array: